SireeshLimbu/APML/README.md

 of different matches between the players, each time using the posterior distribution of the previous match as the prior for the current match.
--> Use ADF with Gibbs sampling to process the matches in the SerieA dataset and estimate the skill of all the teams in the dataset (each team is one Player with an associated skill si).
+-> Use ADF with Gibbs sampling to process the matches in the SerieA dataset and estimate the skill of all the teams in the dataset (each team is one Player with an associated skill st).
 Note that there are draws in the dataset!
 For now, skip these matches and suppose that they leave the skill unchanged for both players.
 What is the final ranking?
 Present the results in a suitable way.
 How can you interpret the